yutotetuota/IDOL-NOMP/README.md

-# BitZeny - Node Open Mining Portal
+# IDOLCOIN - Node Open Mining Portal

-This is a Yescrypt-0.5 mining pool based off of Node Open Mining Portal.
+This is a tribus mining pool based off of Node Open Mining Portal.

 Donations for development are greatly appreciated!
-  * ZNY: ZmnBu9jPKvVFL22PcwMHSEuVpTxFeCdvNv
+  * IDOL: iPg72S7MqiiMar7Cqkb6GvmLeHSUsTeXax

 #### Production Usage Notice
 This is beta software.
-All of the following are things that can change and break an existing ZNY-NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
+All of the following are things that can change and break an existing IDOL-NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*

 #### Paid Solution
 Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
 Running a production pool can literally be more work than a full-time job.